8 Things First-Time Homeowners Never Realize

 You did it, lady.
 You bought your first house and it’s yours and you can do whatever you want with it!
 Well…not so fast.
 Here, eight things that first-time homeowners often don’t realize before it’s too late.

-If you just plunked down a ton of money to buy the house (closing costs, whaaaa), it can seem ridiculous to shell out again right away.
-But even if you’ve passed inspection and are moving into a well-built abode, there’s a good chance you’ll have to do something big (a new boiler… a roof fix) within your first year.
+If you just plunked down a ton of money to buy the house (looking at you, closing costs), it can seem ridiculous to shell out again right away.
+But even if you’ve passed inspection and are moving into a well-built abode, there’s a good chance you’ll have to do something big (a new boiler, a roof fix) within your first year.
 Keep a cushion of cash on hand, even if it means waiting to buy that farmhouse table you’ve been coveting.

 Did you know that you could earn a 30 percent tax credit by installing a geothermal heat pump?
 Or that you could save on monthly energy bills by getting a solar panel and selling electricity back to the grid?
 Hooray for going green!

 You’ve been excited to install that gargoyled turret since the day you moved in.
-Frank next door is terrified you’ll obstruct his views and park a dumpster in front of his house.
-Have him over for sangria to discuss any big-ticket renovations that could disrupt his life--and proceed with serious caution when it comes to projects that are likely to piss off more than one neighbor.
+Frank next door is terrified you’ll obstruct his views and park a dumpster in front of his house for who knows how long (because we all know renovations never stay on schedule).
+Have him over for sangria to discuss any big-ticket renovations that could disrupt his life—and proceed with serious caution when it comes to projects that are likely to seriously annoy more than one neighbor.